Course Descriptions

 A methods course in educational appraisal of learners with severe or multiple handicaps, birth through 21 years.
 Competencies in screening, formal assessment, informal diagnostic techniques, interdisciplinary team evaluation, and evaluating program variables emphasized.
 The focus is on connecting appraisal strategies to educational program planning.

 SPED 543.
-Methods of Teaching ECSE.
+Assessment & Methods of Teaching ECSE.
 3 Hours.

-A methods course in instruction of children from birth through age five that emphasizes best practices in instruction; curriculum development and implementation with ongoing assessment of children's progress.
+A methods course in instruction of children from birth through age five that emphasizes best practices in instruction, curriculum development and implementation with ongoing assessment of children's progress.

 SPED 547.
 Methods for High Incidence Disabilities.
 3 Hours.